flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - write a shell script or 'manual playbook' of the ansible commands we'd run
 - Experiments with coopcloud.tech (davidvasandani, 3wc, protean)
     - abra is the coopcloud cli
+    - after you have a server set up, you add it to the abra inventory
+    - then through the CLI you add [recipes](https://recipes.coopcloud.tech/) -- you can get these from a page. docker-compose files but set up for docker swarm.
+    - but these commands are all run locally
 - Mediawiki experiments (edsu)
   - Maybe use coopcloud? https://git.coopcloud.tech/coop-cloud/mediawiki/
+  - maybe we could run this in [[hypha]]?
   - Identity management with keycloak?
 - moa.party early-stage proposal (flancian)
 - Nextcloud access for other [[working groups]] (flancian)